 8 Best Foods to Eat for Weight Loss

-Recipe to Try: Muffin-Tin Quiches with Smoked Cheddar & Potato
+Pictured Recipe: Muffin-Tin Quiches with Smoked Cheddar & Potato

-Recipe to Try: Raspberry Yogurt Cereal Bowl
+Pictured Recipe: Raspberry Yogurt Cereal Bowl

 Yogurt is protein-packed and full of probiotics, which are good for gut health and may help your weight-loss efforts.
-Your gut health can impact your weight, and eating more fiber and probiotics helps keep your gut bacteria happy, which can be good for your metabolism (read more about your gut-weight connection).
-Go Greek for more protein; plus, research from Appetite found that consumption of Greek yogurt was associated with reduced appetite and increased satiety.
-Just keep an eye on added sugars in flavored yogurts, which only add calories.
-Instead, use fresh fruit to sweeten plain yogurt.
+Your gut health can impact your weight, and eating more fiber and probiotics helps keep your gut bacteria happy, which can be good for your metabolism.
+Go Greek for more protein.
+Or look for yogurt fortified with whey protein and prebiotic fibers.

-Recipe to Try: Garlic Roasted Salmon & Brussels Sprouts
+Pictured Recipe: Garlic Roasted Salmon & Brussels Sprouts

-Recipe to Try: Fresh Fruit Salad
+Pictured Recipe: Fresh Fruit Salad

-Recipe to Try: Mango-Almond Smoothie Bowl
+Pictured Recipe: Mango-Almond Smoothie Bowl

-Rich in vitamin E and a good source of heart-healthy mono- and polyunsaturated fats, almonds are a great choice to sprinkle over a salad or side dish.
+Rich in vitamin E and a good source of heart-healthy mono- and polyunsaturated fats, almonds are a great choice to sprinkle over a salad or soup.
 You can also use them in pesto in place of walnuts or pine nuts, top your morning granola with them, or simply keep a small bag in your purse as an emergency snack.